Documentation

 |---|---|---|

-| Problem type | Constraint satisfaction & scheduling | Linear/mixed-integer programming |
+| Problem type | Constraint satisfaction and scheduling | Linear/mixed-integer programming |

-| Modeling approach | Business objects with rules | Mathematical equations & matrices |
+| Modeling approach | Business objects with rules | Mathematical equations and matrices |

-| Constraints | Natural language-like rules on objects | Linear inequalities (Ax ≤ b) |
+| Constraints | Rules on domain objects | Linear inequalities |

 | Best for | Scheduling, routing, assignment | Resource allocation, network flow, portfolio optimization |

-| Developer experience | Write rules about “Shifts” and “Employees” | Formulate objective functions and constraint matrices |
+| Developer experience | Write rules about shifts and employees | Formulate objective functions and constraint matrices |

 A Concrete Example